Industrial Hemp

 Questions?
 Please contact Susan Brouillette, susan.brouillette@uvm.edu, or Heather Darby, heather.darby@uvm.edu or 802-524-6501.

 Planning to grow hemp this season?
-Please go to the Vermont Agency of Agriculture, Food & Markets Hemp Program website to review the most up to date information and requirements.
+Please go to the Vermont Agency of Agriculture, Food & Markets Hemp Program to review the most up to date information and requirements.

 The USDA Risk Management Agency (RMA) administers federal crop insurance programs.
 This fact sheet provides current federal risk management programs available for producers growing hemp in 2022 - Risk Coverage for Industrial Hemp.